Get a Bachelor of Science in Civil Engineering that’s both competitive and affordable

 • Experienced faculty.
 At both UMSL and WashU, most faculty are working engineers who bring real-world expertise to their classes.

 • Affordability.
-You’ll pay UMSL tuition plus a small additional fee – an exceptional value for access to two universities.
+Exceptional value for access to two universities.

 • Internship and co-op opportunities.
 Civil engineering in St. Louis is a thriving field, making internship opportunities nearly limitless.